Vehrik/FarOut/Characters/4-Physiology.md

     naturally inclined to be agile, whereas larger Characters inherently have more muscle mass, and thus can exert more force.

-    A bonus to your Body Capacity raises the maximum value that either the Brawn or Speed Core can be by an amount equivalent to the bonus.
+    A bonus to a Capacity raises the maximum value that either the Brawn or Speed Core can be by an amount equivalent to the bonus.
+If one side Capacity is expanded, it is explicitely coupled with a retraction by the other side of the same Capacity.

 ### MOMENTUM